w3f/polkadot-wiki/docs/learn-identity.md

 ## Cancelling Judgements

-You may decide that you actually do not want to be judged by a Registar (for instance, because you realize you entered incorrect data or selected the wrong Registrar).
+You may decide that you actually do not want to be judged by a registrar (for instance, because you realize you entered incorrect data or selected the wrong registrar).
 In this case, after submitting the request for judgement but before your identity has been judged, you can issue a call to cancel the judgement using an extrinsic.